AngelCookies/ComfyUI-Seed-Tracker/README.md

 ## Example Workflow

 1. Add a "Global Seed Tracker" node at the beginning of your workflow
-2. Connect "Seed Tracker" nodes to any KSampler or other nodes where you want to track seeds
+2. Connect "Seed Tracker" nodes to any KSampler or other nodes where you want to track specific seeds
 3. When you want to reference seeds later, use the "Seed Exporter" node to export them in your preferred format

 ## Advanced Integration